-We constantly explore greener alternatives in our day-to-day operations, such as introducing more efficient and energysaving products.
+We constantly explore greener alternatives in our day-to-day operations, such as introducing more efficient and energy-saving products.
 The property projects in our resort include landscaping with lush greenery and facilities to promote a green environment.
-By doing this initiative, we encourage the growing population of natural habitat creatures within the vicinity.
+By doing this initiative, we encourage the growing population of natural habitat creatures within the vicinity of the resort.